 - Hire more staff so they can monitor a smaller portion of the travertines.
-For example, I watched one guard run back and forth between two sides of his area.
+I watched a guard run back and forth between the two sides of his massive area to monitor.
 As soon as he left one side, the same people went back onto the travertines, and vice versa, as he ran back and forth trying to stop them.

-- Ensure staff are role models of the rules.
-At the rest area, with hundreds of people watching, there were three staff members walking around with shoes on in the off-limit travertines, scraping a metal rake over the travertines to clear off the leaves.
-I get that the park wants to keep the area debris free, but there has got to be a better way.
+- Ensure your staff is a role model of the rules.
+At the rest area, with hundreds of people watching, three staff members were walking around with shoes on in the off-limit travertines, scraping a metal rake over the travertines to clear off the leaves.
+I understand that the park wants to keep the area debris-free.
+But there has got to be a better way.

-In the meantime, let’s do our small part from home to not hit the “like” button the next time you see Instagram influencers in Pamukkale travertines that look too good to be the legal deal.
+In the meantime, let’s do our small part from home by not hitting the “like” button the next time we see an Instagram influencer posing in a part of the Pamukkale travertines that looks too good to be the legal deal.

 Entrance Gates at Pamukkale

 If you’re staying in Pamukkale town, it’s best to visit from the Pamukkale town entrance.
 Keep in mind that these entrance gates start at the public travertine pools, so you’ll need to enter barefoot.

 The north and south entrance gates have parking spaces.
 These are the areas you’ll enter if you’re driving or visiting with a group or private tour.